zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Cheech responds to Boo’s description of Marlene by saying, “So she was a nerd.”
 A “nerd” (nerd) is a smart person but one wh o doesn’t seem to be able to get along with other people or, perhaps more correc tly, is a little socially awkward.
 A nerd is a person who can get good grades  but doesn’t seem to be very good at talking to other people or relating to  other people.
 Boo says, “No, not at all,” meaning Marlene was not a nerd.
 “She w as also a jock, a member of lots of student clubs, and was student body preside nt.”

-A “jock” (jock) is an informal term for an athlete,  especially a student who likes to play sports, although it doesn’t necessarily have t o be a student.
+A “jock” (jock) is an informal term for an athlete,  especially a student who likes to play sports, although it doesn’t necessarily have to be a student.
 “Student clubs” are groups or organizations that usually the school  itself organizes and are for students who have different interests.
 There might be a photography club or a writing club.
 These clubs usually have meetings aft er school or outside of the regular student classes.
 To be the “student body pr esident” means to be the elected leader of all the students.
 The “student bo dy” refers to the entire group of students, all of the students in the school.

 It’s common in American high schools for the school  to have an election where all the students vote for a president, and often vi ce president, of the entire school.
 Now, this is a little different from a simi lar term, “class president.”
 Each level in a high school (that is, in a typical high school), a ninth grade, tenth grade, eleventh grade, and twelfth grade – those are the f our levels.
 Each of those levels also elects leader called a “class president .”